ckswilliams/modOpenREM/docs/iis_on_windows.rst

     - Create a directory called ``static`` in your openrem directory, e.g. ``C:\Python27\Lib\site-packages\openrem\static``
-    - In the Openrem local settingsfile, located in the openremproject directory (e.g. ``C:\Python27\Lib\site-packages\openrem\oprenremproject\local_settings.py``) find the ``STATIC_ROOT`` variable and set the value to match the directory you just created.
+    - In the Openrem ``local_settings.py`` file, located in the openremproject directory (e.g. ``C:\Python27\Lib\site-packages\openrem\oprenremproject\local_settings.py``) find the ``STATIC_ROOT`` variable and set the value to match the directory you just created.
 The backslashes should be replaced by forward slashed. e.g. ``STATIC_ROOT = 'C:/Python27/Lib/site-packages/openrem/static'``